Create A Website: The Ultimate How-To Guide (2023 Update)

 Chapter 1: Website Building Fundamentals: Who, What, Where, When & Why?

-In order to have an effective web design there are many factors that must be considered.
+To make sure your web design is effective there are many factors that must be considered.

-Not only does your website need to be visually appealing, but also needs to function and be easy to use.
+Not only does your website need to be visually appealing, but also needs to be functional and be easy to use.

-Websites with poor design and functionality have sub-optimal results, high bounce rates, poor time on-site aka dwell time and minimal conversations.
-Whether you are wondering how to create your website free of cost or how to make your own website for free, It is important that you begin in the correct way.
+Websites with poor design and functionality have sub-optimal results, high bounce rates, poor time on-site aka dwell time and minimal conversions.
+Whether you are wondering how to create a website for free or purely to ensure your website’s success, It is important that you begin in the correct way.

 With a little planning, you can establish exactly what you are trying to achieve, who you are doing this for and what it will take to make your project a success.